 Correcting a previously filed Form 945.
-If you discover an error on a previously filed Form 945, make the correction using Form 945-X, Adjusted Annual Return of Withheld Federal Income Tax or Claim for Refund.
-Form 945-X is filed separately from Form 945.
-For more information, see the Instructions for Form 945-X or go to IRS.gov/CorrectingEmploymentTaxes.
+If you discover an error on a previously filed Form 945, make the correction using Form 945-X. Form 945-X is filed separately from Form 945.
+For more information, see the Instructions for Form 945-X or go to IRS.gov/ CorrectingEmploymentTaxes.